-- Revenues from governmental activities in fiscal year 2009 totaled \$38.1 million.
-Revenues decreased by \$0.4 million due to decreases in investment income of \$1.8 million and resort tax revenue of \$0.2 million offset by an increase in capital grants and contributions of \$0.6 million, an increase in charges for services of \$0.1 as well as an increase in tax increment revenue of \$0.9 million.
-The increase in capital grants and contributions is due to a one time refund on a prior year expenditures for the Washington Avenue Bridge project received in fiscal year 2009. - Expenses from governmental activities in fiscal year 2009 totaled \$15.2 million.
-Expenses increased by \$0.6 million primarily due to an increase in general governmental activities of \$1.2 and a minor increases in culture and recreation of \$0.3 million offset by a decrease of \$0.7 million in transportation expenses and a minor decrease of \$0.2 million in interest on long term debt.
-The decrease in transportation is contributed to the one time disbursement made in fiscal year 2008 regarding the Washington Avenue Bridge project mentioned above.
-The increase in governmental activities is due primarily to an increase in property management and repairs/ maintenance for the City Center area.
+- Revenues from governmental activities in fiscal year 2010 totaled \$35.1 million.
+Revenues decreased by \$3.0 million primarily due to a decrease in tax increment revenue of \$2.6 million, a decrease in capital grants and contributions of \$0.6 million and a \$0.3 decrease in investment earnings offset by an increase of \$0.5 million in resort tax revenue.
+The decrease in capital grants and contributions is due to a one time refund on prior year expenditures for the Washington Avenue Bridge project received in fiscal year 2009.
+The decrease in tax increment revenue was due to the decline in property values. - Expenses from governmental activities in fiscal year 2010 totaled \$14.9 million.
+Expenses decreased by \$0.3 million primarily due to minor decreases in general governmental activities and public safety activities.
+The decrease in general governmental activities is due primarily to a decrease in sanitation charges for the City Center area while the decrease in public safety activities is due to a decrease in salaries and wages for community policing in the City Center area.

-The following chart shows the amounts of program and general revenues for fiscal year 2009:
+The following chart shows the amounts of program and general revenues for fiscal year 2010:

-Revenues by Source - Governmental Activities Year Ended September 30, 2009
+Revenues by Source - Governmental Activities Year Ended September 30, 2010